monitv98/TVShows/README.md

  🎥 📽 🎞 🎥 📽 🎞 🎥 📽 🎞 🎥 📽 🎞 🎥 📽 🎞 🎥 📽 🎞🎥 📽 🎞🎥 📽 🎞

 This is a project from a database of tv shows.
 It is made with BaseX.
-It is in process so that it can be a complete crud 🔄

 [XML database series](https://github.com/monitv98/TVShows/blob/master/tvshows/TVShows.xml)